Concordium/concordium-base/idiss/README.md

 6. Try to create the initial account on the chain.
 7. If all the above are successful return the identity object to the user.

+The version 1 identity issuance flow consists of the following steps.
+The steps done by this library are marked with (*).

+1. The wallet makes the request to the identity provider.
+2. (*) The identity provider validates the request.
+3. The identity provider checks whether an account already exists on the chain.
+4. The identity provider does the identity verification process (e.g., taking photos, scans, etc).
+The output of this process should be whatever the identity issuer needs, and a list of attributes that go to the identity object.
+5. (*) The identity object is returned to the user, and the anonymity revocation record is kept by the identity provider.

 # API

-The exposed API consists of two functions `validate_request` and `create_identity_object`.
+The exposed API consists of two functions `validate_request`, `create_identity_object`, `validate_request_v1`, `create_identity_object_v1` and `validate_recovery_request`.

 ## `validate_request`

-This function is designed to be used when the initial request is made by the user to the identity provider.
+This function is designed to be used in the version 0 flow when the initial request is made by the user to the identity provider.
 It will check cryptographic proofs in the request.
 All arguments are strings that contain JSON encodings of the relevant values.

 The arguments are